What are green streets and why are they important?

 Role of a Green Street Steward

 Becoming a Green Street Steward is voluntary, and you can spend as much time as you want.
 As a Green Street Steward, you will work with the city to help with simple activities like picking up trash and debris and making sure curb openings and overflow drains are clear so stormwater can flow into the facility.
-This keeps stormwater and pollutants out of our streams and rivers while maintaining attractive streetscapes for your community and improving the health of our watersheds.
+This keeps stormwater and pollutants out of our streams and rivers while providing urban green spaces for your community and improving the health of our watersheds.

 Do I need to attend a training workshop?